 Victoria raised a frail, lanky arm to my face, pushing away my long dark hair, once soft and tempting, but now smeared with the grease of the fight.
 I peered at the pool of blood gushing out her womb, then at the white-coated cadaver lying next to her bed, silver instrument of surgery still clutched in his hand.

-Victoria’s eyes opened wide like a fish’s, both reddened and enlarged.
+Victoria’s reddened eyes opened wide.
 How befitting, maybe even poetic I thought as I bent down to pry the device off the doctor’s stiff grasp, considering how Shakespearian it would be, even for my murderous hands, to gut my own wife.
 There are no more happy endings left to write.

 “Y-you know… what you have t-to do…” she said.
 I lifted the disinfected tool, forcing my gaze upon her abdomen and inspected the puss-infested gash.